eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 +-----------------------------------------------------------------------------+
 ```

+\note{You can also use VS code's integrated terminal to launch Julia on daint.
+However, you can't use the Julia extension nor the direct node login and would have to use `srun -n1 --pty /bin/bash -l` and load the needed modules, namely `module load daint-gpu Julia/1.9.3-CrayGNU-21.09-cuda`.}

 ### Running a remote job on Piz Daint
 If you do not want to use an interactive session you can use the `sbatch` command to launch a job remotely on the machine.
 Example of a `submit.sh` you can launch (without need of an allocation) as `sbatch submit.sh`:
 ```sh